-RICHMOND, VA (WWBT) – The word is spreading about Brazilian Blowout - a hair straightening product that promises to turn frizzy locks into silky smooth manageable hair.
+CINCINNATI, OH (FOX19/WWBT) – The word is spreading about Brazilian Blowout - a hair straightening product that promises to turn frizzy locks into silky smooth manageable hair.
 No one is doubting that it works, but there are concerns about the product's safety.
-NBC12 talked to one local salon owner who thinks using the product is too risky for beauty.

 "I really love the results, my hair is really smooth and not really frizzy, which is a complete opposite from what it used to be, so I was really excited," said Shoshannah Nunez, who uses the product.

 "This is what people are paying thousands of dollars for.
 They want this bone straight, beautiful shiny hair that doesn't freeze up with humidity but at what risk do you want this hair?
 Do you want to die for this hair?" she asked.